 Basically, the concept of FTE is specific to the program, though it should be consistent with your institution’s definition of a full-time student for an academic year and with the following federal definition of a credit hour.
 According to the federal government, a credit hour is: “1.
 One hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately 15 weeks for one semester or trimester hour of credit, or 10 to 12 weeks for one quarter hour of credit, or the equivalent amount of work over a different amount of time; or 2.
 At least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities as established by the institution, including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.”

 In counting FTEs, should the first day of the month count be used?

 The FTE count for each site is intended to allow the allocation of time across various training sites.
 For example, if there are 10 full-time trainees in a program, and they spend half their time in one training site and half in another, each site would record 5 FTEs.
 If the training site has 5 trainees on site full time all year long (even if they are different people rotating through), they would report 5 FTEs.
-But if the site has 5 full time trainees for only 3 months of the year, then the site would report 1.25 FTEs.
+But if the site has 5 full-time trainees for only three months of the year, then the site would report 1.25 FTEs.
 Adding up all of the FTEs in the various training sites should add up to the total number of FTEs in the program.